reeddunkle/Hacker_News_Article_Topics/README.md

 Running
 ----

-To scrape, run this with an optional `--count` argument for number of articles to scrape:
+To scrape, run this with an optional `--count` argument to set the number of articles to scrape:

 ```
 python scripts/hn_scrape.py --count 20